marcusklasson/vcca_grocerystore/README.md

 # VCCA for Grocery Store Dataset

+Implementation of Variational Canonical Correlation Analysis (VCCA) for grocery item classification with the Grocery Store dataset.
+VCCA can makes use of the web-scraped information in the dataset (i.e. iconic images and text descriptions) to learn better representations ofthe grocery items.

+Note that the code is written in Tensorflow 1!

 ## Install conda environment
 Install the conda environment by executing the following command in a terminal: